foundry-vtt-community/wiki.js/development/api/applicationv2.md

 ## Key Concepts

+Here are the core things to know about ApplicationV2, including comparisons to the original Application class.

+### Advantages of ApplicationV2

+- Native light/dark mode support
+- Better application window frames
+- Architecture supports non-Handlebars rendering engines much more easily
+- Support for partial re-rendering in Handlebars
+- Better lifecycle events
+- Improved a11y handling
+- Overall simpler and cleaner to implement

 ### Use of ESModules

 Unlike the original Application classes, AppV2 and its subclasses are accessed through nested javascript modules, e.g. `foundry.applications.api.ApplicationV2`.
 One common trick when dealing with these is the use of [destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) to reduce line length and improve comprehensibility, e.g.